AyushJuyal07/ESP8266-LED-Matrix-Clock/readme.md

-Here's a polished README template for your ESP8266 Clock project to make it visually appealing and informative for GitHub:

----

 # ESP8266 LED Matrix Clock 🕰️

 An animated LED matrix clock powered by the ESP8266!
 This project uses an ESP8266 module to display real-time data, including date and time, on a MAX7219 LED matrix.
 The clock syncs with the internet to fetch the accurate time and adjusts the brightness based on different times of the day.